cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 1. A typical workflow starts with a user that wants to buy a ticket.
 This can work in various ways, specific to your application, but we start this flow when the user expresses his need to apply an UiTPAS discount.

-2. The next step your application need to take is determining the UiTPAS event id and price.
+2. The next step your application needs to take is determining the UiTPAS event id and price.
 Your application can do this in various ways, see prerequisites.
 You also need to determine the price for the ticket the user wants to buy if you haven't already done so.

 > It is important that the regular price the user is offered is also available in at least one of the price categories of the UiTdatabank event.

 3. Next, your application need to determine the UiTPAS number of the user.
 Usually simply by requesting user input, but other means like storing the UiTPAS number in a user profile is also possible.

 4. Using the event id, the UiTPAS number and the regular price, you can [request possible UiTPAS tariffs](/docs/uitpas/reference/UiTPAS.v2.json/paths/~1tariffs/get).

 Example request:

 ```http
 GET /events/YOUR_EVENT_ID/tariffs/USER_UITPAS_NUMBER?regularPrice=10 HTTP/1.1
 Host: https://api.uitpas.be
 Authorization: Bearer YOUR_ACCESS_TOKEN'
 ```

 Example response:

 ```http
 HTTP/1.1 200 OK
 Content-Type: application/json